 Neil Hohmann, PhD

-3 A unit that is equal to 1/100th of 1% and is to denote the change in price or yield of a financial instrument.
+5 Basis point is a unit that is equal to 1/100th of 1% and is used to denote the change in price or yield of a financial instrument